DAOhaus/daohaus-contracts/README.md

 # Questions:
 * Does something exist that performs eth => email or eth => sms notification system.
 * Can we assign specific id numbers to specific tokens?
 Making "double votes" impossible by voting, then transfering token to new address that then votes and continues the pattern?
+* How to tie oracle into contract.
+Can contracts make API calls and store value?